 - Hardware life cycle dependencies.

-- Depending on your scheduling requirements and testing results, decide whether to wait for Patch 1 or 2 before doing the upgrade/migration.
+- Depending on your scheduling requirements and testing results, decide whether to wait for Patch 1 or not before doing the upgrade/migration.

 - Above all, don’t delay and allow your Zimbra system to fall out of Support!

 If you need help with any of the above, feel free to fill out the form below to schedule a consult.

 Hope that helps,

 8 July 2019

 The information provided in this blog is intended for informational and educational purposes only.
 The views expressed herein are those of Mr. Stone personally.
 The contents of this site are not intended as advice for any purpose and are subject to change without notice.
 Mission Critical Email makes no warranties of any kind regarding the accuracy or completeness of any information on this site, and we make no representations regarding whether such information is up-to-date or applicable to any particular situation.
 All copyrights are reserved by Mr. Stone.
 Any portion of the material on this site may be used for personal or educational purposes provided appropriate attribution is given to Mr. Stone and this blog.